poiu-de/coat/site/content/docs/quick_start/03_usage.md

 ### Generate concrete config class

-When compiling the project the annotation processor will produce a concreate implementation of the interface in the same package and (by default) the same name with `Immutable` prepended to it.
+When compiling the project the annotation processor will produce a concrete implementation of the interface in the same package and (by default) the same name with `Immutable` prepended to it.
 Therefore the above example interface would produce a `com.example.ImmutableAppConfig` class.